Last month, my mother entered the advanced stages of dementia with a flourish.

-So essentially, I had three minutes of suspense between reporting a missing needle and getting word that the needle has been located in a particular haystack that quickly identifies and returns needles to their rightful places.
-The quick discovery and efficient rescue is almost anticlimactic.
+So essentially, I had three minutes of suspense between reporting a missing needle and getting word that the needle had been located in a particular haystack, a haystack that is expert at quickly identifing and returning any and all needles to their rightful places.
+This quick discovery and efficient rescue is almost anticlimactic.
 I adore anticlimactic.

 I call my sister and we agree that I should be the one to collect my wayward mother, as the hospital only 20 miles from my house.
-But first I’ll take a luxuriously long, hot shower.
+At first my plan is this: I’ll take a luxuriously long, hot shower.
 Then I'll carefully pick out a fun and accessorized outfit, get dressed, and eat a decent breakfast before heading out.
 My mother can just cool her heels, for all she’s put us through.
 Well I guess my sister had a good run and I got to sleep in, but still.
 We've been put through the wringer!

-My mother is wearing the requisite hospital gown, with sticky snaps on her chest, indicating they did some fancy (and expensive) checking of vital signs.
-She’s eaten most of a pineapple fruit cup but only half of the turkey sandwich served.
+My mother is wearing the requisite hospital gown, with sticky snaps on her chest, indicating the hospital staff did some fancy (and expensive) checking of vital signs.
+She’s eaten most of a pineapple fruit cup but only half of the turkey sandwich.
 I notice she neglected to insert the lettuce or tomato provided, much less add the mayo or mustard.

 She can’t finish making a sandwich to save her life, but she can drive cross-country and live to tell.